nuber-io/nuber/README.md

 Once you have setup your server and `LXD` has been initiailzed you can run the following command to install Nuber.

+> Nuber is best installed on a freshly installed system (without existing containers)

 ```bash
 $ bash <(curl -s https://www.nuber.io/install.sh)
 ```